devops-recommendations/recommendations/README.md

     - if you're on a Windows PC, execute `vagrant up --provider virtualbox`
 4. After this, you will find a vm / docker container running on your system, inside which a docker container running postgres.

-5. To start the flask app, run `./scripts/start.sh` from the project directory.
+To start the flask app,
+1. run `./scripts/start.sh` from the project directory.
 This will start the flask app on port `5000` in the vm.
+OR,
+2. `vagrant ssh` into the VM; `cd /vagrant`and run `honcho start`

 - Server logs will be output in the same terminal window.
 - You can check that the service is up and running by executing `curl -X GET http://localhost:5000` from your local shell/terminal.